-[42:03]

-Gary Winters: And so, rather than us giving them that, it will be giving them the image through this, through the name, through the siting of the name, and through these various references.
-And I think the only - in the first, in the Dartington version - I’m sort of going away from your question - but just the Dartington version, the summit, the peak that we stand on at the end was a little – in subsequent versions we had this sort of blow-up paddling pool that we carry with us all the way, I carry on my back, and we actually construct it in front of you.
-As the peak was in the studio sort of off to one side, you know, somewhere that, not being so out of way I may not have been noticed, or it was just sort of one of these little islands in the room – the one where Gregg sits, the one for the fan and there was another one, that we then pushed on to the line at the at the end.
+And so, rather than us giving them that, it will be giving them the image through the citing of the name, and through these various references.
+In the first Dartington version - I’m sort of going away from your question - the summit, the peak that we stand on at the end was a little … in subsequent versions we had this blow-up paddling pool that we carry with us all the way, I carry on my back, and we actually construct it in front of you.
+As the peak was in the studio off to one side, you know, somewhere that, not being so out of way I may not have been noticed, or it was just one of these little islands in the room – the one where Gregg sits, the one for the fan and there was another one, that we then pushed on to the line at the at the end.
 So the only kind of representation of the mountain you get is the little chippy most top.
-It's a little fragment which sort of seems to come up through the floor, so it's very nice in that these little fragments that you get as an audience or receiver of it, to kind of stitch all those things together.
-So yeah, so I feel, you know, as the kind of the doing of the distance, as the sort of counter to the to the words, to the sort of staticness of Gregg for most of it, sitting and reading this sort of demonstration aspect, the example of what's been spoken about.
-I just see myself as this little, almost like a little meme or something that's just ticking over and kind of colliding with those images.
-And there'll be different things happening at different moments about you know, really locking us into the space we're in through that thing that you know, the contextualizes the space and place each time.
-But then the sort of dreamier [?] bit of images of the mountain and the stories that come from there so hopefully - it's a bit like those David Lynch cartoons of the angriest dog in the world where it's just the same image across 3 or 4 cells - just this dog going mad.
+It's a little fragment which seems to come up through the floor.
+These little fragments - you get as an audience or receiver of it, to stitch all those things together.
+So I feel I am the doing of the distance, the sort of counter to the words, to the staticness of Gregg who for most of it is sitting and reading.
+I'm this this demonstration aspect, the example of what's been spoken about.
+I see myself almost like a little meme or something that's just ticking over and colliding with those images.
+And there'll be different things happening at different moments, really locking us into the space we're in through that thing that contextualizes the space and place each time.
+And then the dreamier images of the mountain and the stories that come from there - it's a bit like those David Lynch cartoons of the angriest dog in the world where it's just the same image across 3 or 4 cells - just this dog going mad.
 But then there's different texts.
-So that the words landing on this kind of common image, this sort of repet- little loop image, although I guess I’m getting you know, this, I change slightly through it, through what I’m wearing, through the quality of my voice or my physical state.
-I see my job as just being this little illustration of the idea, or attaching myself to those words that are coming up in the paper, and the sort of antithesis of that you know, the 2, you know, I guess the format of the - isn’t one of the questions, the idea of the presentation, the lecture, the paper, which is often the sort of thing that comes after an expedition, or an attempt or something.
-So I’m almost like the little visual accompaniment, the slideshow, the video, the go-pro view that might accompany something like that, the drier sort of information, an account.
+So that the words landing on this kind of common image, this little loop image, although I guess I change slightly through it, through what I’m wearing, through the quality of my voice or my physical state.
+I see my job as being this little illustration of the idea, attaching myself to those words that are coming up in the paper, and the antithesis of that.
+Isn’t one of the questions, the idea of the presentation, the lecture, the paper, which is often the sort of thing that comes after an expedition, or an attempt or something?
+So I’m almost like the little visual accompaniment, the slideshow, the video, the go-pro view that might accompany, the drier information, the account.